YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-17-ica-algorithms.markdown

 + a lot of ICA algorithms are designed to have random initialization like k-means.
 They often gives similar answers, but not always.

+## FastICA
+From Wiki:

+FastICA is an efficient and popular algorithm for independent component analysis invented by Aapo Hyvärinen at Helsinki University of Technology.
+Like most ICA algorithms, FastICA seeks an orthogonal rotation of prewhitened data, through a fixed-point iteration scheme, that maximizes a measure of non-Gaussianity of the rotated components.
+Non-gaussianity serves as a proxy for statistical independence, which is a very strong condition and requires infinite data to verify.
+FastICA can also be alternatively derived as an approximative Newton iteration.
 ### Definition

 ## Wavelet Analysis